| Title: | Tools for Internationalization and Portability in R Packages |

 This function handles the "grunt work" of building and updating translation libraries.
 In addition to providing a friendly interface for supplying translations, some internal logic is built to help make your package more translation-friendly.

-To get started, the package developer should run translate_package()
+To get started, the package developer should run translate_package() on

-your package's source to produce a template .pot
+your package's source to produce a template .pot file (or files, if your

 package has both R and C/C++ messages to translated), e.g.